Tenant's rights and responsibilities

 You can lodge an application with the NSW Civil and Administrative Tribunal (NCAT) if you believe that FACS Housing has breached the tenancy agreement or the Residential Tenancies Act 2010.
 The NCAT website provides information and advice about the service.
 You can also make enquiries by calling 1300 006 228.

 FACS Housing may also make an application to the NCAT if you have breached your tenancy agreement.
 FACS Housing views breaches very seriously, however, we will always give you the opportunity to rectify a breach before action is taken through the NCAT.
 For more information on the NCAT, please see our NSW Civil and Administrative Tribunal factsheet.

 Appeals and reviewing decisions

 If you believe FACS Housing has made a wrong decision and the matter does not relate to the Residential Tenancies Act 2010, you should first discuss your concerns with a client service officer.
-You may also ask to have the decision reviewed by filling in the Application for review of decisions form available at your local FACS Housing office or at our website.
+You may also ask to have the decision reviewed by filling in the online Application for review of decisions form or obtain a form available at your local FACS Housing office or at our website.